galatia/site/rsrc/posts/2015-02-20-hacking-luxury/index.md

 <!--Hacking Luxury: Feel Rich While Living Cheaply
 ============-->

 Conventional wisdom suggests that if you need to live frugally[^1], you should make each purchasing choice proportional to your total budget.
-For example, if you're keeping expenses low, you shouldn't buy the priciest bottle of olive oil in the store, get high-quality bluetooth speakers, or wear $50 shirts.
+For example, if you're keeping expenses low, you shouldn't buy the priciest bottle of olive oil in the store, get high-quality Bluetooth speakers, or wear $50 shirts.

 [^1]: If you are living paycheck to paycheck and literally every dollar counts, the advice in this post probably isn't relevant to you.
 I'm assuming that you have some wiggle room in your budget and that your ability to continue supporting yourself doesn't rely on every possible savings optimization.